 Use one of the methods described above based on the type of clothing you're treating, but increase the soaking time.
 You may also need to use a bit more elbow grease to get the job done.

 The easiest way to prevent armpit stains on dress shirts is to stop them before they start.
 If you experience nervous sweating, know your triggers and the best ways to manage them.
-Or, if you deal with axillary hyperhidrosis, take preventative measures to stay as dry as possible throughout the day.
+If you deal with axillary hyperhidrosis (excessive underarm sweating), take preventative measures to stay as dry as possible throughout the day.

-Thompson Tees contain patented, Hydro-Shield sweat proof technology built into the armpits.
+Thompson Tees contain patented, Hydro-Shield sweat proof technology built into the armpits of every shirt.
 They’re guaranteed to stop 100% of sweat stains and odor from seeping through and ruining your favorite dress shirts.

 Ready to win back your confidence and wear all the different dress shirts your heart desires?
-Try a Thompson Tee risk-free today and take 20% off with code TEES20.
+Try a Thompson Tee risk-free today!